What is RStudio?

 Select the link from the “Installers for Supported Platforms” list that corresponds to the operating system appropriate for your computer.
 Either run the program or note where this executable program is saved on your computer.

-If you did not run the program, then locate and run the downloaded file (called “RStudio-0.99.484.exe” or similar if the version number has changed).
+If you did not run the program, then locate and run the downloaded file (called “RStudio-0.99.484.exe” or similar if the version number has changed … the version is now at least 1.1.383).

 Nexton the first “Welcome” dialog box (depending on your version of Windows you may receive security warnings before this dialog box appears).